Not Very Resilient

 Our confidence in this score:

-The career of Executive Secretaries and Executive Administrative Assistants is labeled as "Changing fast" because many of their routine tasks, like drafting documents and sorting emails, are being automated by AI tools.
-These technologies help complete repetitive jobs more quickly, but there are still important tasks, like handling unexpected situations or using personal judgment, that require a human touch.
+The career of Executive Secretaries and Executive Administrative Assistants is labeled as "Not Very Resilient" because many of their routine tasks, like drafting documents and managing schedules, can be easily automated by AI tools.
+These technologies handle repetitive work efficiently, which can reduce the need for human involvement in these areas.

 Read full analysis